-On January 25, 2021, we effected a one-for-three reverse split (the "Reverse Stock Split") of our issued and outstanding shares of Common Stock.
-As a result of the Reverse Split every three (3) shares of Common Stock issued and outstanding were automatically combined into one (1) share of issued and outstanding Common Stock, without any change in the par value per share.
+On July 25, 2022, we effected the one-for-twenty Reverse Stock Split of our issued and outstanding shares of Common Stock.
+As a result of the Reverse Stock Split every twenty (20) shares of Common Stock issued and outstanding were automatically combined into one (1) share of issued and outstanding Common Stock, without any change in the par value per share.
 All information related to Common Stock, stock options, restricted stock units, warrants and earnings per share have been retroactively adjusted to give effect to the Reverse Stock Split for all periods presented.

-Giving effect to the Reverse Split the Company's issued and outstanding stock decreased from 147,511,430 to 49,242,225 as of December 31, 2020.
+Giving effect to the Reverse Stock Split the Company's issued and outstanding stock decreased from 265,194,961 to 13,259,748 as at December 31, 2021.